 Looking across from the house right stair landing.
 The auditorium is off to the right.
 The first door is one of the restrooms with an entrance to the balcony beyond.
 Photo: Wendell Benedetti - LAHTF Facebook page - 2017

 The house right end of the lobby in 2023 after some cleanup and recarpeting.
 Through that arch in the center it's a little lounge area on the lobby centerline that's tucked in under the slope of the balcony.
-It's a photo from CBRE, the broker with the listing for the theatre.
-Thanks to Wendell Benedetti for spotting the photo spread in the company's brochure about the property.
+It's a photo from CBRE, the broker that had the listing for the theatre at the time.
+Thanks to Wendell Benedetti for spotting the photo spread in the company's brochure.

 The arches on the house right side of the atrium.
 Photo: Sandi Hemmerlein - Avoiding Regret - 2017